-Legal professionals have a need to regularly exchange confidential information with clients, associates, and other parties involved in legal cases.
-While there are many ways to share this sensitive information, emails are often the primary method of choice because they’re easy to send and convenient for both the sender and the recipient — resulting in quicker and more efficient correspondence.
+Legal professionals have a need to regularly exchange confidential information with clients, associates, and other external parties.
+While there are many ways to share this sensitive information, emails are sometimes used because it’s convenient for both the sender and the recipient — resulting in quicker and more efficient correspondence.

 However, the sad (and frightening) reality is that emails are not a secure form of communication and many legal professionals are putting confidential information at risk by continuing to send information by email.

 Once an email is sent, it doesn’t follow a linear path to the recipient’s inbox.
 Here’s the actual email delivery process:

 - The email leaves the sender’s email client and is sent to their mail server

 - The sender’s email server sends the email to your recipient’s mail server